-- Internal isolation is used as a response to serious behaviours. - The decision to internally isolate rests with the Headteacher and delegated members of the Senior Team who will notify relevant teachers via email. - Internal isolation is staffed by our behaviour intervention lead and one other teaching member of staff (rota). - Parents are informed about internal isolation via telephone prior to the isolation or once the pupil is in isolation (Reflection room). - Mobile phones are removed from the pupils. - The reflection room should remain silent at all times. - Pupils will complete class work which is delivered by the class teacher on the morning of the internal isolation or work issued by staff in the reflection room. - Internal isolation is inclusive of social time. - Pupils should not be punished multiple times for the same event.
-Therefore, any detentions as the same reasons for the internal isolation should be removed. - Sims should be updated with a log explaining the reason for the internal isolation by the Headteacher or delegated members of the Senior Team who made the decision to internally isolate. - External suspension will be considered as a sanction for subsequent repeated poor behaviour. - Internal isolation can also be used for low level repeated issues.
+- Internal isolation is used as a response to serious behaviours. - The decision to internally isolate rests with the Headteacher and delegated members of the Senior Team who will notify relevant teachers via email. - Internal isolation is staffed by our behaviour intervention lead and one other teaching member of staff (rota). - Parents are informed about internal isolation via telephone prior to the isolation or once the pupil is in isolation (Reflection room). - · Mobile phones are removed from the pupils. - The reflection room should always remain silent. - Pupils will complete class work which is delivered by the class teacher on the morning of the internal isolation or work issued by staff in the reflection room. - Internal isolation is inclusive of social time. - Sims should be updated with a log explaining the reason for the internal isolation by the Headteacher or delegated members of the Senior Team who made the decision to internally isolate. - External suspension will be considered as a sanction for subsequent repeated poor behaviour. - Internal isolation can also be used for low level repeated issues.